-It is management's opinion that, in addition to its small size, the valuation of the Q1-4 diamond parcel was further complicated by the unusual occurrence of two identifiable diamond populations including a population of rare Type Ib coloured diamonds.
+It is management's opinion that, in addition to its small size, the valuation of the Q1-4 diamond parcel was further complicated by the unusual occurrence of two identifiable diamond populations including a population of rare Type Ib - IaA coloured diamonds.
 In December 2015 the Company initiated a polishing exercise on select coloured diamonds.
 The purpose of this exercise is to address several of the outstanding questions relating to these diamonds including their suitability for polishing, potential yield, and final polished colour.
-The polishing exercise is expected to be completed by the end of the first quarter of fiscal 2017 and its results will be used to evaluate possible future exploration plans for the project.
+The polishing exercise and related data analyses are expected to be completed by the end of the first half of fiscal 2017 and its results will be used to evaluate possible future exploration plans for the project.

-The estimated cost of the polishing exercise and ongoing consultation and permitting work for the project through to the end of April 2016 is approximately \$50,000.
+The estimated cost of the polishing exercise and ongoing consultation and permitting work for the project is approximately \$50,000.
 Stornoway has indicated it will not fund its share of these costs and as such the company's interest in the project shall increase proportionately.